Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 === For Learning (First Time Through)

 + Start with the *Prologue* to understand the motivation
-+ Work through *Part I* sequentially, trying the examples
++ Work through *@part-i* sequentially, trying the examples
-+ When you encounter formalism in Part II, don't panic—we build intuition first
++ When you encounter formalism in @part-ii, don't panic—we build intuition first
 + Use the *exercises* to test your understanding
 + Refer to *appendices* when you need background material